 First, you should register on our website.
 The information you provide is used by Occupational Health and is unrelated to your course schedule.
 It simply allows us to process your records.

 Please complete the forms below and submit proper documentation.
-Forms and records relating to vaccinations should be returned (via mail or fax) to OHP, which maintains employee/student records.
+Forms and records relating to vaccinations should be sent to OHP by using the link for document submission, which maintains employee/student records.
 Records are confidential.
 Please do not send them to your program, the Office of Student Affairs or the Registrar.

 Keep in mind that some vaccination requirements can take months to complete, so plan accordingly.
 If you will be traveling or unavailable for large blocks of time, please do not wait until returning to address your vaccine requirements.
 For example, hepatitis B is a three-shots series over six months.
 If you wait until the deadline to start the series, even if you start classes on time, you will not be able to participate in certain aspects of your required courses.